2016 Spectrem Perspectives

 Having children changes your life in many ways.
 This Spectrem Perspective will analyze how having children affects the financial decisions of wealthy investors.
 It will explore the differences between wealthy investors with and without children.
 How do their financial decisions differ?
 Are they more likely to own life insurance?
 Do they utilize the services of an advisor more than those without children?
 Are they more apt to use social media and mobile technology in their financial decision-making: This perspective will look at differences in personal and national concerns, portfolio allocations, products used, advisor usage and more.
 Does the level of wealth impact the decisions they make?

-Wealthy Investor Perceptions and Usage of 529 Plans
+Wealthy Investor Perceptions and Usage of 529 Plans (coming soon)

 When it comes to educating future generations, it seems that the future will only bring more expenses and higher levels of debt for younger families.
 In this Spectrem Perspective, we will evaluate HNW investors regarding their usage of 529 accounts for future educational costs.
 Are these tax-preferred investment vehicles gaining traction with the affluent community?
 What type of provider do they use and how do they find them?
 Are these investors looking to other types of assets for educational costs?
 If so, what types of assets?
 What are their attitudes regarding paying for their children’s education?
 Do they believe their children should take out student loans?
 Work during college?